About

 Software – there is a lot of different editing software available and occasionally we provide presentations on the most common software used to help members with their post editing.

-One Image Three Ways – during the year we will have a technical exercise where members who wish to be involved will supply one photo and then have three photos returned to them.
-The object of this exercise is to make alterations to the photographs the member receives to enhance them or make them better/different.
+One Image Three Ways – A member supplies a photo for editing by club members.
+They then receive back three different photos to edit themselves.
+The object of this exercise is to make alterations to the photographs the member receives to enhance or make better/different.
 At the meeting the member will provide the members with information on their observations of the photo, what they have changed and why (i.e. post-production changes).
 This helps members see things from a different perspective and gives them information on ways to make changes to photographs that they may want to try.
 Each person sees things from a different perspective and this is evident when one image can be edited in a multitude of ways.

-AGM Out AGM is held in August each year and there is plenty of opportunity for anyone interested, in taking part in the running of the club in an official capacity.
-If you don’t wish to ‘be official’ there are plenty of other opportunities to take part and help the club in other ways.
+AGM Our AGM is held in August each year and there is plenty of opportunity for anyone interested, in taking part in the running of the club in an official capacity.
+If you don’t wish to be an official there are many other opportunities to take part and help the club in other ways.
 If you are interested, please advise a Committee member.
-Generally the Committee meets once per month but roles don’t necessarily take up a lot of time.
-Even a general committee member can be helpful to the club.

-VAPS The Victorian Association of Photographic Societies oversees all the camera clubs in Victoria.
-They host several events each year.· VAPS Convention: a weekend conference which club members may attend.
-There is a mix of lectures, workshops and outings.
-This event could be hosted by any of the camera clubs around Victoria and is a great way to social and visit other parts of the country
+VAPS Convention: a weekend conference which club members may attend to experience a variety of lectures, workshops and outings.
+This event could be hosted by any of the camera clubs around Victoria and is a great way to network and visit other parts of the state.
+The convention incorporates a state wide competition between clubs with results being presented at an awards dinner.

-Other Interclub image exchanges The club takes part in an image exchange and friendly review and critique with other club from in and outside Victoria.
-In recent years we have had exchanges with the Te Awamutu camera club in New Zealand and another one with Port Macquarie camera club
+Other Interclub image exchanges From time to time the club takes part in an image exchange and friendly review and critique with other clubs from in and outside Victoria.

 search previous next tag category expand menu location phone mail time cart zoom edit close